wp-plugins/personal-content-recommendations/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BrightInfo's content recommendations solution is up and running within minutes and is proven to increase leads and blog/newsletter signups by dozens of %.
+Content recommendations solution is up and running within minutes and is proven to increase leads and blog/newsletter signups by dozens of %.

 == Description ==